Fiery re-elected African National Congress (ANC) Youth League president Julius Malema is Mugabecentric.

 In South Africa, Malema, whose bodyguards have since been withdrawn for yet-to-be disclosed reasons, said: “We must intensify (because) this was a filling station.
 We are going forward and there is nobody who is going to stand in front of this moving train of economic freedom fighters.
 The leadership of the ANC should lead us.
 We are asking for radical policy change.
 We want more action.”

-However, political commentators have warned if South Africa drew leaves from Zimbabwe’s methodology, the consequences could be disastrous.
+However, political commentators have warned if South Africa drew a leaf from Zimbabwe’s chaotic methodology, the consequences could be disastrous.